 No Wake Zones are areas where boats and personal watercraft must operate at a slow headway speed that does not create a wake or swell.
-This zone includes areas within 50-feet of the shoreline or any boathouse, dock or another shoreline facility, including an occupied watercraft or area where people are swimming or diving.
+This zone includes areas within 100-feet of the shoreline or any boathouse, dock or another shoreline facility, including an occupied watercraft or area where people are swimming or diving on a BRA reservoir.

 No Wake Zones are used to mitigate hazards to boating safety.
 Hazards to boating safety include known navigational hazards such as narrow shallow waters; areas of obstructed vision; structures in the area such as dams, trestles, power lines, and fueling docks; designated recreational or swimming areas; congested areas with high traffic (like marinas); or perhaps areas with a history of accidents.

 BRA lake rangers routinely patrol the reservoir and check the buoys.
 Sometimes, the buoys are accidentally snagged by boats, purposefully moved by pranksters, or intentionally vandalized for sport.

 Lake rangers also patrol for violators of No Wake Zones.
 The Class C ticket can cost a boater up to $500.
 However, if you see someone abusing the wake zones, there are some actions you can take.
 A person can record the location and time, and try to note the boat license.
 If the incident is during normal office hours, call the lake office and a lake ranger, if available, can go to the location in an attempt to see the violation for themselves.
 Otherwise, a lake ranger can follow up at the boat owner's home to provide education as to why these particular laws are in place.
 If the situation warrants an emergency, call 9-1-1.

 Slowing down is much easier on your wallet than being confronted with costly repairs to another person's property.